Press ESC to close

 2. User Acceptance Testing (UAT)

-User Acceptance Testing (UAT) is performed by end users or clients to validate the system’s intended purpose in real time.
+User Acceptance Testing (UAT) is carried out by the end users or clients of the system to validate the system’s anticipated purpose in real time.

 3. Regression Testing as Functional Testing